Asymptotic formation and orbital stability of phase-locked states in Kuramoto--Lohe type synchronization models on Lie groups: Introduction

 The standard Cauchy--Lipschitz theory guarantees the existence of a local $C^1$-solution to \eqref{genLohe}.
-However, global existence of a solution may fail if the initial data are far apart, as demonstrated in Example \ref{example:blowup}.
+However, global existence of a solution may fail if the initial data are far apart: see \cite[Remark 2.3]{ha2017emergent} for an example.

 Note that, for $g\in G$ and $J$ in the center of $\mathfrak{g}$, the system \eqref{genLohe} admits the Galilean transformation